pasce/Arduino-DS18x20-DS28x-Temperature-Sensor-EX/README.md

  - It is suitable for demonstration purposes only
  - It might **find all different types** of 1-wire sensors on the line but can **deal with temperature sensors only**
  - The code **only finds a maximum number** of sensors which is defined by *MAX\_NUMBER\_OF\_POSSIBLE\_SENSORS\_FOUND*
 	 * ...but that's not problem because you can set the number as high as you want.
-Restricted only by the amount of available RAM
+Restricted only by the amount of available memory for globals.
  - Because the code was written for demonstration purposes **it is very verbose** and unoptimized

 ## Program Flow